This pork chops and apples recipe is a super easy and delicious meal that's perfect for weeknight dinners this fall! Ready in less than half an hour.

 Add the apples and Italian seasoning and let the sauce cook for a few minutes.

 Add the pork back into the skillet.
-Reduce the heat to medium-low, cover the pan, and cook for 2-3 minutes or until the pork is cooked through.
+Reduce the heat to medium-low, cover the pan, and cook for 2-3 minutes or until the pork is cooked through (145F - it's ok if it's a bit pink!).

 Take the lid off the pan, and if the sauce is reduced to your liking and the apples and pork are done, serve.
 If not, continue cooking for a little longer (leave the lid off to reduce sauce).